JacobWood12/PythonExercises/README.md

 A pet simulator.
 All you can do so far is feed your pet, and it doesn't have a particular species.

+### student_manager.py

+Shows a window with 2 students (me and Ken), and has a show grade buttons.
+It only shows my grade, an Excellence.

 ## GUI

 Projects using a GUI (notable because this is the first year I've done GUIs).
 I think they'll all be using Tkinter.